Counseling & Mental Health Services Near You

 - Youth Comprehensive Assessment and Treatment Program (CAT)

-- Youth Residential Treatment (for teenage girls only, ages 12-17)
+- Youth Residential Treatment (for teenage girls ages 12-17, including transgender and gender expansive youth assigned female at birth)

 Inpatient vs. Mental Health Residential Treatment